tkwonn/portfolio/README.md

 <br>

-For easier future updates, I’ve organized my project to require changes solely in the JSON within the `projects.ts` file (same for `experiences.ts` and `skills.ts`).
+To simplify future updates, I’ve organized my project to require changes solely in the JSON within the `projects.ts` file (same for `experiences.ts` and `skills.ts`).

 ```TypeScript
 export const projectsData = [